Parental alienation syndrome — understanding the pattern, the research, and what it means for your family

 The prevalence data, while still developing, paints a stark picture:

-- A 2016 US representative poll found that 13.4% of parents reported being alienated from one or more of their children — approximately 22 million parents in the United States alone (Harman et al., 2016).
+• A 2016 US poll found that 13.4% of parents reported being alienated from a child (Harman, Leder-Elder & Biringen, 2016).
+A larger 2019 follow-up study established that 39.1% of US parents are non-reciprocating targets of alienating behaviours — approximately 22 million parents in the United States alone (Harman, Leder-Elder & Biringen, 2019).

-- The Harman et al. (2018) meta-review in Psychological Bulletin classified alienating behaviours as a form of family violence producing outcomes comparable to physical and sexual abuse: anxiety, depression, complex trauma, and suicidal ideation.
+• The Harman, Kruk & Hines (2018) review in Psychological Bulletin classified alienating behaviours as a form of family violence (child psychological abuse + intimate partner violence) producing outcomes comparable to physical and sexual abuse: anxiety, depression, complex trauma, and suicidal ideation.

 For the full evidence base with primary source links, see The Research Behind Love Over Exile.